Kallang River body parts murder: Proceedings

 On the stand, Leong reverted to his original story, and he claimed that the death of Liu was done due to a love suicide pact between both of them.
 He said that Liu willingly allowed her lover to strangle her to death to show her sincerity and love for her.
 Leong said essentially the same about what he told the police about the suicide pact.
-Should Leong was successful in proving it as a defence against the murder charge, he would be instead found guilty of culpable homicide not amounting to murder (or manslaughter), and faced either the maximum term of life imprisonment or up to ten years' imprisonment.
+Would Leong have been successful in proving it as a defence against the murder charge, he would be instead found guilty of culpable homicide not amounting to murder (or manslaughter), and faced either the maximum term of life imprisonment or up to ten years' imprisonment.
 Regarding the fact of Liu's supposed despondency over the affair, the police's evidence of her true optimistic feelings towards the future raised doubts over this part of Leong's suicide pact story.
 It was reported that Leong had broken down when he saw the towel he used to kill Liu.

 Leong was later told to demonstrate how he strangled Liu.
 He had earlier claimed that he was strangling her from the front with a towel.
 One of Leong's lawyers Sunil Sudheesan volunteered as the mannequin for Leong's demonstration.
 The audience in the viewing gallery were reportedly murmuring as they looked at the demonstration.
 Crime reporter and journalist Selina Lum, who wrote for The Straits Times, said in an interview that when she saw Leong demonstrating how he strangled the victim with the towel, she noticed that Leong had a strange smile on his face.
 That smile, she said, had chilled the reporter to the bone and her mind was full of questions of what exactly went through Leong's mind at this point of time.
 Lum also said that Leong's defence of the victim allowing herself to be killed was a defence which many murderers rarely used against the charge of murder in Singapore itself, even though it was a legally recognised form of partial defence against murder under the law.